So, The companies are very dynamic nowadays. You might also have seen a list of organizational changes in your company.

 Hence, to train employees, empower employees, introduce various schemes for quality improvement and introduce various forms of new technology.

-Management behavior refers to the activities and behavior of managers towards implementing the strategy.
+so, Management behavior refers to the activities and behavior of managers towards implementing the strategy.

 All these practices suggest that managers, leadership, and employees play an important role in following rules and regulations.

-What is the nature of relationships between different hierarchies and departments and also establishes relationships among them?
-Management practices have an impact on organizational change.
+What is the nature of relationships between different hierarchies and departments and also establishes relationships among them? also, Management practices have an impact on organizational change.

 Climate is the perception of the work environment by the employee.
 What kind of connection do they feel when they work or stay at work.
 How are they motivated to work so that they can do good things?

 The work climate refers to and also influences the organizational environment.
 What is the attitude of employees towards work?

 for instance, Are they comfortable in organizational culture?
 Are they able to adapt themselves to work climate?

 How they feel or understand about leadership.
 This working climate is also a driver of change and how it affects the change process.